raghudotcc/simply-jekyll/_posts/2020-04-01-Exploring-the-features-of-simply-jekyll.md

 - Omnisearch box at the top:  Google
 - Profile board:  Twitter/Instagram

-Now that you know all my secrets let us waste more time into further exposing my true nature in its entirety and get started with tour:
+Now that you know all my secrets let us not waste any more time into further exposing my true nature in its entirety and get started with tour:P

 {:.boxit}
 **Note:** This page only showcases the features.
 How to use these feature is mentioned in a separate article.